darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

  sed 's/^/\t/'
 </pre>

 This is how I deguged the code.
 I copyed a section, pasted into a file test.txt then removed all the lines that have RX.
+Then I just looked over test1.txt there should be groups of 4 or 3 or so on.
+If not then I knew I messed up.<br>
 <pre>
  cat test.txt | grep TX > test1.txt
 </pre>